Clouddevelopmentstudios/Tangram/README.md

 # Tangram

-Tangram is a Chromium-based **Hybrid Application Browser**.
+Tangram is a Chromium-based **Cloud Application Browser**.
 We have retained the full functionality of Chromium.
-Support for the development of **Hybrid Cloud Applications** using both Web and Desktop technologies.
+Support for the development of **Cloud Applications** using both Web and Desktop technologies.

 > :star: Runs on Windows 10 with .NET Framework 4.0+, 32/64-bit.
-Based on Chromium 70.
+Based on Chromium 71.

 ![Capture](Capture.png)